 Mabelane’s predecessor, Odogwu, joined BP in 1989.
 He held a number of roles based in the UK, Belgium, Germany, South Africa, and the Netherlands.

-Priscillah Mabelane’s appointment follows closely on the heels of two recent female senior executive appointments to the BPSA leadership team: Kelebogile Tseladimitlwa as human resources director Southern Africa, and Prinisha Khoosal as commercial integration manager, Southern Africa during the latter part of 2016.
+Priscillah Mabelane’s appointment follows closely on the heels of two recent female senior executive appointments to the BP Southern Africa leadership team: Kelebogile Tseladimitlwa as human resources director Southern Africa, and Prinisha Khoosal as commercial integration manager, Southern Africa during the latter part of 2016.

-When she was 12 years old Priscillah was her father’s typist in his book keeping company which is where she said that she learnt diligence, a lesson that she has carried through all her endeavors.
+When she was 12 years old Priscillah was her father’s typist in his bookkeeping company which is where she said that she learnt diligence, a lesson that she has carried through all her endeavours.

 She joined Ernst and Young early in her career and was the first black person in their Pietermaritzburg office.
 Times were definitely harder then and it was a tough time to be a black woman in corporate South Africa.
 Two partners at the firm, however, saw her potential and took a risk and invested in her and her career growth.

-Priscillah Mabelane is the first woman in the history of the SA’s oil industry to head a multi-national company, and this marks a significant milestone both in her life and in the industry at large.
+Priscillah Mabelane is the first woman in the history of South Africa’s oil industry to head a multi-national company, and this marks a significant milestone both in her life and in the industry at large.

 Quick Facts About Priscillah